dezrez/DezrezCoreAPI/README.md

 It is based on JSON, and is secured using OAuth2.

+##Registering your API client
+In order to use the Dezrez core API, you need to first register with us so that you can have access codes sent to you.

+Send an email to developer.registration@dezrez.com requesting that your client be registered for access, and tell us a bit about it.

+###Information we need for your registration

+####Tell us what type of app is it?
+Web App?
+Native mobile app?
+Back end server app?

+(This will dictate which ‘OAuth2 Flow’ to use – implicit or code being the main choices)

+####What access rights will your app need?
+We can help answer this question, but what we need to know is what types of things in the API will you interact with, and how you will interact with them.
+E.g. Update properties, read people data, book appointments etc.

+####Do you want offline access?

+This basically means that you get a Refresh Token from the Authorisation Server after authentication, which you can use to get new Access Tokens in the future.
+The refresh token lifetime is usually much longer than the access token, up to a year in fact, but users can choose this in the consent screen.

+####Tell us what redirect URLs that you want to use
+We don’t send security tokens just anywhere; the client developer must tell us which URLs they want to redirect to.

 ##API Environments
 We have two environments for use by third parties - the first is the UAT environment, where clients are tested.
 Then, there is our LIVE production environment.